The following biography and filmography were compiled by Lauren Pilcher of North Carolina State University

 Young also worked on a series of films for the National Geographic Society that was widely distributed for classroom use.
 With Wolper Productions, Young directed Men of the Serengeti (1972), The Last Tribes of Mindanao (1972), Bushmen of the Kalahari (1974), and In Search of the Great Apes (1976).
 The films are the most widely available of Young’s educational work.

 Young’s career transitioned to making feature films after the 1970s.
 In addition to his educational and documentary work, Young made over twenty feature-length, narrative films.
 Some of his most memorable work includes writer of Nothing But a Man (1964), and director Alambrista!
 (1977) and Human Error (2004).
 His aesthetic in both markets focuses on teaching experientially, on audience submersion in a realistic situation, whether actual or fictional.
 Young’s direction follows the close, diverse details of personal realities, drawing attention to the interaction of various details as part of a complex whole.
+For a filmography of Bob's work on feature films and in television, visit his imdb page.

 At 87 in 2012, Young remains involved with film and still professes a strong interest in documentary as he works alongside his sons and writes on his own.